National Park College explores options in continued effort to offer baccalaureate in nursing

 President John Hogan updated the board on its progress during a workshop meeting Wednesday.
 While initially believing the school could not appeal the April 29 decision by the Arkansas Division of Education Coordinating Board to vote down its proposal, Hogan learned through the college's legal representative that it can appeal the decision.

-Hogan and his team are meeting with local legislative leaders and Dr. Douglas Ross, president of CHI St. Vincent Hot Springs, and Scott Smith, CEO of National Park Medical Center, today to gain input on how to proceed.
+Hogan and his team are met with local legislative leaders and Dr. Douglas Ross, president of CHI St. Vincent Hot Springs, and Scott Smith, CEO of National Park Medical Center on Friday to gain input on how to proceed.
 The college has 30 days from the day of the decision to submit a letter of appeal.
 Hogan said Wednesday he has not heard back from ADHE regarding an appeal process.

 "This document was provided by ADHE staff and it had several things on there that we didn't know were questions, and we did not have the opportunity to respond to those," he said.
 "A couple of the things that document said to the board is that NPC's program was under-subscribed.
 In other words, we had vacancies in our program, which is ... completely wrong.